Module: RubyTerraform

 .logout(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform logout command which removes locally-stored credentials for specified hostname.
+Invokes the terraform logout command which removes locally-stored

 Note: the API token is only removed from local storage, not destroyed on the remote server, so it will remain valid until manually revoked.